daguro/stm32f3_discovery/README.md

 Three quits in a row causes the system to be reset.

+Current code size is around 8kbytes of app code and 8 kbytes of system code.

 ## Getting started

 The files in the ./doc directory are a series of tasks to lead a programmer through setting up a board.
 The tasks are titled with some number of digits and a name.
 The digits start at 00 and are a guide for working through the material.